Chrisandyu/BMTMacro/README.md

 You're done!

-##Controls
+## Controls

  **STILL UNDER DEVELOPMENT**

 The following hotkeys will automatically open the chat for you: F1, F2, F3, F4, F5, F6, F10, F11, F12, Tab, `.
 You will have to manually open the chat and press enter for the rest of the commands.
 Press Delete to toggle on / off hotkeys.
 Press \ to toggle the controls GUI.

 **List of hotkeys:**
+ Alt + 1: GREETINGS, AND WELCOME TO YOUR BASIC MILITARY TRAINING.
+I AM YOUR HOST, CHRISANDYU AND WILL BE REFERRED TO AS "INSTRUCTOR" DURING THIS TRAINING.
+ Alt + 2:YOU ARE EXPECTED TO LISTEN TO EVERY ORDER AND EXPECTATION THAT I GIVE YOU.
+ Alt + 3: